BeTheMike/Meandering-Python/README.md

 #### Some short descriptions on scripts:

+**juniper-device-backup.py**: Will log into _n_ number of devices and pull down the RSI, /var/log and the config in set.
+Just use multiple IPs or DNS names after you call it (i.e. juniper-device-backup.py x.x.x.x y.y.y.y z.z.z.z).
+You'll need to adjust login info as well as the location where you want the file stored.

 **dhcp-usage.py**: Quick little script that will scour DHCP ranges and kick back any range that is reported above 60% utilization.

 **IBlox-IP-Info.py**: Does an API lookup for a hostname or IP against your Infoblox database.